Mapping Workflow

 Jump ratio image

 When you create a jump-ratio map, first insert the slit and focus the image at an energy loss (typically 400 eV and 50 eV slit) before acquiring a pre-edge image.
-Acquire the pre-edge image, and then shift the energy to after the edge to acquire the post-edge image.
+Acquire the pre-edge image, then shift the energy to after the edge to acquire the post-edge image.
 To calculate the ratio, divide the post- by the pre-edge image value.

 Elemental Map